eltra-ch/eltra-sdk/README.md

 ELTRA IoT framework is based on standard Web Protocols like REST, JSON and WebSocket.

-**ELTRA SDK** cross-platform component is currently implemented and available in **.NET Core 3.1**.
+**ELTRA SDK** cross-platform component is implemented and available in **.NET 5.0**.

 The main target was to create *secure, universal, multiplatform, lightweight, object-oriented and Industry 4.0 ready* solution that allows monitoring and control of any device in internet.

 The concept is based on personal author experiance and inspired by technologies like *OPC UA, CANopen and FDT*.

-CANopen concepts like object dictionary and/or publish-subscribe patterns are implemented in this library.
+CANopen concepts like object dictionary and/or publish-subscribe patterns can be found in this library.

 This makes this solution easy to implement in industrial networks.

 ## Main features

-- REST, JSON, WebSocket API,
+- REST, WebSocket, UDP communication layers,
-- HTTP, SSL encryption,
+- HTTP (optional with SSL encryption) as base protocol
+- JSON message format
-- Object dictionary support (ISO 15745, CIA311),
+- Object dictionary support (CANopen, ISO 15745, CIA311),
-- SDO service data object pattern implementation,
+- SDO service data object pattern implementation (CANopen),
-- PDO publish-subscribe pattern support (process data object concepts),
+- PDO publish-subscribe pattern support (process data object CANopen concepts),
 - RPC calls with custom user defined commands,
+- UDP Raw socket communication in internal networks
 - Reconnection handling,

-In comparison to another similiar frameworks like **OPC UA** this technology is based on standard JSON/REST protocols with optional WebSocket support.
+In comparison to another similiar frameworks like **OPC UA** this technology is based on standard JSON/REST protocols with optional WebSocket, UDP support.
 **Woopsa** has similiar approach, but ELTRA has imho more sophisticated agent oriented architecture (each device and end-user is an agent working indirect over **cloud service mediator**)

 ## ELTRA IoT Cloud service